nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### Value Proposition

-TechToday Information Tracker (TTIT) is for those who want to organise information about technology.
-It help one add details of articles, questions about jobs, and personal technology notes.
-TTIT also lets you view latest jobs/articles from HackerNews when you have access to the internet so that you can instantly save interesting ones without having to type details about the viewed job/article.
-It is important to note that TTIT isn't a news portal but simply an information organiser that helps you organise technology infomration into three forms: article, jobs and notes(miscellaneous).
+As _lifelong learners of technology brekthroughs, Computer Science and closely related disciplines_, we have access to so many news portals, job portals and we create notes ourselves.
+Given the sheer volume of information we have, it almost becomes hard for one to manage all that information.
+TechToday Information Tracker (TTIT) is for who want to organise information about technology.
+In particular, it helps a user **view** new articles/jobs from HackerNews (or pre-loaded articles in the event of no internet), **save** viewed articles/jobs and **create** information describing not only articles/jobs from other sources but also notes.
+All in all, TTIT's value stems from being an application to manage your information abot technology so that you can come back to it later rather than being drowned by the sheer volume of publicly available information about technology.

+Note thatTTIT utilizes Hacker News [API](https://github.com/HackerNews/API) to give the user the option to view new news articles and jobs and also has a feature to save them.

 ### Target user profile

-TechToday Information Tracker (TTIT) is targeted to lifelong followers of technology brekthroughs who wish to organise the information that they consume.
+TechToday Information Tracker (TTIT) is targeted at _lifelong followers of technology brekthroughs_ who wish to organise the information that they consume.

 ### User Stories